Vishnu-Adi/Xeno_asssessment/README.md

 - NextAuth – Authentication via email magic link and credential login (with a Prisma adapter).
 In development mode, a demo user login (demo@example.com / demo123) is enabled for convenience.
 - Prisma ORM – Database toolkit for MySQL; manages models for stores, customers, orders, etc., and provides a type-safe client.
 The database (e.g., MySQL/PlanetScale) stores tenant info and optionally cached data.
 - MySQL Database – Stores multi-tenant data (Shopify store tokens, and any ingested entities like Orders, Customers, Products for local use).
+- Redis + BullMQ – Async job processing for webhooks, scheduled syncs, rate limiting, and caching.
+- Pino – Structured JSON logging for production observability.
 - Shopify Admin GraphQL API – Primary data source for analytics (orders, customers, products).
+- Shopify Bulk Operations API – For large-scale data sync (100k+ records).
 - Shopify Storefront GraphQL API – Used for certain operations like product catalog backfill without requiring Admin scope in some cases.
-- Shopify Webhooks – Integration to receive real-time updates (order creations, product updates, etc.) from Shopify to keep the app’s database in sync.
+- Shopify Webhooks – Integration to receive real-time updates (order creations, product updates, etc.) from Shopify to keep the app's database in sync.
 - Recharts – Charting library for visualizing trends (used for the Orders & Revenue line chart).
-- Node.js (Next.js API Routes) – Backend for the application’s serverless functions (GraphQL proxy, webhooks, admin tools) running within the Next.js app.
+- Node.js (Next.js API Routes) – Backend for the application's serverless functions (GraphQL proxy, webhooks, admin tools) running within the Next.js app.
 - Deployment: Vercel for hosting the app (Next.js serverless deployment) for the live demo.

 ---